shapediver/MonorepoTemplate/README.md

 This process only updates the `package-lock.json` files of our Lerna managed components and automatically excludes globally pinned dependencies.
 Afterwards, a new Git commit is created that includes the lock-files.

+Run `npm run update -- --help` to see a list of all available options.

 ### Upgrade
 Upgrading of dependencies is the process of increasing the versions of dependencies regardless of their SemVer range.